 That's really helpful.
-Just one last one if I could, just on the expense side, just to also maybe clarify a bit with the step up in the Liquidity One transformation spend in the coming quarter and the expected launch of your first marketplace in fiscal Q4, just how we should think about the pacing of further expenses when we start to get some more leverage and when we get through sort of the bulk of those upfront expenses and kind of what more of a steady state behind the scenes back on expense profile looks like?
+Just one last one, if I could.
+Just on the expense side, just to also maybe clarify a bit with the step up in the Liquidity One transformation spend in the coming quarter and the expected launch of your first marketplace in fiscal Q4, just how we should think about the pacing of further expenses when we start to get some more leverage, on how we get through sort of the bulk of those up -front expenses and kind of what more of a steady state behind-the-scenes background expense profile looks like?
 Thanks.